Fragtality/PilotsDeck/RM.md

 Published under [MIT License](https://github.com/Fragtality/PilotsDeck/blob/master/LICENSE).<br/>
 Uses "StreamDeckToolkit" from FritzAndFriends, published under [MIT License](https://github.com/FritzAndFriends/StreamDeckToolkit/blob/dev/LICENSE)<br/>
 Uses "FSUIPC Client DLL for .NET" from Paul Henty \([License](http://fsuipc.paulhenty.com/index.html#licence))<br/>
+Code for X-Plane Connection inspired by MaxFerretti's [XPlaneConnector](https://github.com/MaxFerretti/XPlaneConnector)<br/>
+Code for SimConnect / WASM Connection inspired by [MobiFlight](https://github.com/MaxFerretti/XPlaneConnector)<br/>
 Prepar3D is a Trademark or Registered Trademark of Lockheed Martin Corporation.<br/>
+X-Plane is a Trademark or Registered Trademark of Laminar Research.<br/>
 StreamDeck is a Trademark or Registered Trademark of Elgato Systems and/or Corsair Gaming, Inc.<br/>
-Windows is a Trademark or Registered Trademark of Microsoft Corporation.<br/>
+Windows and Flight Simulator is a Trademark or Registered Trademark of Microsoft Corporation.<br/>
+All Rights belong to their respective owners.<br/>